kurtosis-tech/kurtosis/docs/core-lib-documentation.md

 The result of an instruction that was successfully executed

 ### [StarlarkError][starlarkerror] `error`
-An error that was thrown running the Starlark code
+The error that was thrown running the Starlark code

 ### [StarlarkRunProgress][starlarkrunprogress] `progressInfo`
 Regularly during the run of the code, Kurtosis' Starlark engine will send progress information through the stream to